• Skip to primary navigation

 Instructions

-• To make the galette dough: pulse the flour, cornmeal, sugar and salt together in a food processor fitted with the blade attachment until combined.
-Add the butter and pulse until the mixture resembles coarse crumbs.
-Drizzle egg and pulse until a ball just begins to come together.
+• Pulse the flour, cornmeal, sugar, and salt in a food processor until combined.
+Add the cold butter and pulse until the mixture resembles coarse crumbs.
+Drizzle in the egg and pulse just until the dough begins to come together.

-• Form dough into a disk.
-Wrap in plastic and chill until firm, at least 2 hours.
+• Turn the dough out onto a work surface, form into a disk, wrap in plastic, and chill for at least 2 hours.

-• Slice your rhubarb stalks vertically in thinner strips (halves or thirds).
-Place them in a shallow baking dish, squeeze the lemon juice on them, sprinkle with a tablespoon of sugar and toss lightly to coat.
-Set aside to light macerate while you prep the rest of the ingredients.
+• Slice the rhubarb stalks lengthwise into thinner strips (halves or thirds).
+Place in a shallow dish, toss with the lemon juice and 1 tablespoon sugar, and let lightly macerate while you prepare the rest of the filling.

-• Fold the edges of the dough up and over filling, overlapping slightly.
-Brush dough with remaining half of vanilla-butter mixture and sprinkle dough with tablespoon of sugar.
+• Fold the edges of the dough up and over the filling, overlapping slightly.
+Brush the crust with the remaining vanilla butter mixture and sprinkle lightly with sugar.

-• Bake until galette filling is bubbling and crust is deeply browned, 40-50 minutes.
-Let cool slightly.
-Serve topped with vanilla ice cream.
+• Bake for 40–50 minutes, until the filling is bubbling and the crust is deeply golden brown.
+Let cool slightly before slicing.
+Serve warm, ideally with vanilla ice cream.

 Video